Skip to main content

 1.1.
 Safety warnings

-Electricity is dangerous.
+Electricity can be dangerous.
 It can cause harm to persons or property.

 It takes a remarkably small amount of current across the human heart to stop it.
 Due to the natural resistance of the human skin and tissue, this means that a high voltage is required to generate this heart-stopping current, but humans have died from voltages as low as 42 Volts.